n-buckley/travel-tanzania/readme.md

 - [ ] Make the flex box better responsive for smaller screens.
 Maybe ```flex-dir: column``` if screen too small?

 Good lord, every time I work with flex boxes I get this problem.
-Theres left/right srolling because it overflows and I never remeber how I fix it. 😑  Oh, oops I got it I just had a weird margin somewhere.
+Theres left/right scrolling because it overflows and I never remeber how I fix it. 😑
+-- Oh, oops I got it I just had a weird margin somewhere.

 - [ ] Ew the pins are ugly.
 Get some icon to replace that rip

-Ok... shes kinda ugly, honeslty the only thing **really** bothering me is the map.
+Ok... she's kinda ugly, honestly the only thing **really** bothering me is the map.
 Its a bit crammed I think...

 - [ ] Un-cram map
 - [ ] Write the overview paragraphs ...
 - [x] learn how to put elements on top of each other? (e.g. the list of regions on top of map)
 -- 😯 You can have ```negative margins```!!
 Is this the best way to do it?
 Ok now how do I bring to front...
 Ok to do **stacking** you have to use ```z-index``` and specify the ```position: relative```
+- [x] Small irritation either Kilimanjaro shouldn't be underlined

 I'm actually fairly happy with how it looks right now.
 I mean its not the prettiest, but its pretty good?